Language in storytelling from our Hybrid Filipino Culture

 As Filipino writers, we belong to a hybrid culture.
 Our ways of speaking and thinking are not neatly contained in one tradition.
 We engage with the world with the rhythms and sensibilities of our native tongues that are as many as there are Philippine islands.

 When we write in English, for example, we go beyond following the rules of grammar and simple code-switching.
-Our 'Filipininized' expressions: comfort room, viand, open/close the light are not slips or mistakes but they're hybrid forms.
-Our Filipino English is alive, dynamic, and layered: how we code culture, memory, and history is less about giving exact equivalents, and more about claiming space for our voices and the ways we make meaning.
+Our “Filipinized” expressions, comfort room, viand, open/close the light, are not slips or mistakes but hybrid forms shaped by what Ate Melba Padilla Maggay, in Pahiwatig, calls the deeper cultural structures embedded in language.
+As she reminds us, language is not merely a neutral instrument but a carrier of a people’s worldview.
+Beneath vocabulary and syntax lie shared assumptions, values, and ways of seeing.
+Our Filipino English is therefore alive, dynamic, and layered: how we code culture, memory, and history is less about finding exact equivalents and more about allowing our deep cultural structures to surface in the language we use, claiming space for our voices and the meanings we carry.

 Preserving Our Identity Across Borders